roaet/weaponrack/snail/README.rst

 A summary of the above annotations follows:

+1. the snail section and all options in it are required
-1. type is always required
+2. type is always required
-2. inova is a special type that is required for inova connection
+3. inova is a special type that is required for inova connection
-3. supernova is a special type that is required for supernova connection
+4. supernova is a special type that is required for supernova connection
-4. pw_type is always required
+5. pw_type is always required
-5. sso is a special pw_type that will reuse a prompted password during install
+6. sso is a special pw_type that will reuse a prompted password during install
-6. prompt is a special pw_type that will prompt for a password during install
+7. prompt is a special pw_type that will prompt for a password during install
-7. if pw_type is neither sso or prompt, it will use the value
+8. if pw_type is neither sso or prompt, it will use the value
-8. tenant will be used appropriately
+9. tenant will be used appropriately
-9. any additional options will be passed to the generated supernova conf
+10. any additional options will be passed to the generated supernova conf